Please note: This section of our website is under construction.

 The organization has seen many changes over the years in apparatus.
 In the beginning, the department operated with surplus equipment and protected a largely rural farm-based community.

-The first fire truck, a 1942 military pumper, was purchased from Blackman’s Crossroads Volunteer Fire Department in Johnston County shortly after February of 1965 for $800.
+The first fire truck, a 1942 Chevrolet military surplus pumper, was purchased from Blackman’s Crossroads Volunteer Fire Department in Johnston County shortly after February of 1965 for $800.
 For the first year, it was parked in the wash pit at G.J.
-Smith & Sons store, now Smith’s Cafe across from the original station.
+Smith & Sons store, now Smith’s Cafe across from the original station on Hwy 258 N.

 Harvey Oil Co. donated an old 1955 gas truck which was converted into a water wagon with a capacity of 1000 gallons in 1965.
 This truck was sold to another department in 1973 when a new tanker was purchased.

 Through fundraising efforts like barbecues, turkey shoots, wrestling matches and country concerts, the department was able to purchase its first new truck from American Fire Apparatus Co. in 1967 – a 750 GPM GMC pumper for $17,500.
 This truck is now housed at Station 1 and is still used today for parades and funeral detail.